AnuragVerma28nov/HTML_CSS-TUTORIALS/STUDY_MATERIALS/README.md

   Contains CSS tutorials, practice sets, and projects organized by difficulty levels (LEVEL_1 to LEVEL_5).
 Each level includes:
   - `index.html` and `style.css` for main exercises.
   - Practice sets with their own folders, each containing questions and solutions.
-  - **AMAZON_CLONE/**: A project folder for building an Amazon-like website using CSS.

 - **HTML_MATERIALS/**
   Contains HTML tutorials, example files, and media resources.